Tutorial

 composer pcov

-You can see the details of the coverage by opening build/coverage/index.html with a web browser.
+You can view the details of the coverage by opening build/coverage/index.html in a web browser.

 composer cs